alimac/git-for-you-and-me/README.md

 Note:
 - In step 1, git temporarily "lifts" all of the commits from the branch we are rebasing ("test")
-- Then applies commits from master branch (branch we are "rebasing on")
+- Then advances the branch that is being rebased to the same place as the branch we are rebasing on.